Tennis: Five 'bubbles', 400,000 fans and full prize money at 2021 Australian Open

 Tiley said organisers had employed a "global expert" to help set up the bio-security bubbles and testing facilities in Perth, Brisbane, Sydney, Adelaide and Melbourne, which will allow players to acclimatise and train for the Grand Slam.

-TA expects turnover and revenue from the next edition to decrease by a double-digit percentage but they would not be reducing the AUS$71 million prize purse.
+TA expects turnover and revenue from the next edition to decrease by a double-digit percentage but they would not be reducing the A$71 million prize purse.

 "It will have some crowds and it'll be the beginning of kind of getting back to the way we were."